 Which animals have been running around in the snow at Nature Boardwalk?
 I took a walk around today (being extra careful now that it’s getting icy out there).
 Here are some of the tracks I found.

 Rabbit tracks look like Ys.
 The two smaller forefeet register behind the parallel, larger hindfeet.
-They often fall in a slightly staggered arrangement rather than being directly side-by-side.
+They often fall in a slightly staggered arrangement rather than being directly side by side.
 In rabbits and squirrels, the hindfeet are quite a bit longer and larger than the forefeet, but they register in front of the animal’s forefeet when the animal is bounding along.

 Squirrel tracks tend to look like Ws.
-Also, squirrel tracks may lead to a tree and disappear there (because the squirrel ran up the tree!).
+Also, squirrel tracks may lead to a tree and disappear (because the squirrel ran up the tree!).
 Rabbit tracks, on the other hand, don’t do this.

 Lastly, these small parallel lines in the snow are left by the feathers on a bird’s wings.
-I don’t know what species of bird this is, and there were all sorts of tracks in the area going every which way.
+I don’t know what species of bird this is, but there were all sorts of tracks in the area going every which way.
 Was it a bird swooping down to catch prey in the snow?
-Maybe, but I really can’t tell with all of the other tracks here.
+Maybe, but I really can’t tell with all the other tracks here.
 You can make up your own story!

 I encourage you to look around in the snow and see what tracks you can find.
 Tracks can tell some pretty interesting stories!